Nutritional rating systems: Nutripoints

 Nutripoints is a food-rating system which places foods on a numerical scale based on their overall nutritional value.
 The method is based on an analysis of 26 positive factors (such as vitamins, minerals, protein and fiber) and negative factors (such as cholesterol, saturated fat, sugar and sodium) relative to calories.
-The Nutripoint score of the food is the end result.
+The Nutripoint score of the food is the result.
 The higher the value, the more nutrition per calorie (nutrient-dense) and the fewest negative factors exist in the food.

 Nutripoints was developed by Doctor of Public Health Roy E. Vartabedian during the 1980s and was released in 1990 with his book, Nutripoints, which was published in thirteen countries in ten languages.
 The food-rating system is part of a program to help people measure, balance, and upgrade their diet for improvement in well-being.
 The system rates over 3,600 foods, from apples and oranges to fast foods and brand-name products.

-Nutrition iQ

-The Nutrition iQ program is a joint venture of the Joslin Clinic and the supermarket operator SuperValu.
-The labeling system consists of color-coded tags denoting a food product's status.
-This is based on attributes such as vitamin and mineral content, fiber content, 100%-juice content, Omega-3 or low saturated-fat content, whole-grain content, calcium content, protein content, low- or reduced-sodium content and low- or reduced-calorie content.
-The first phase of the program began in 2009, covering center-store food products; coverage of fresh-food departments followed in 2011.

 Points Food System

-Weight Watchers developed the Points Food System for use with its Flex Plan.
+WeightWatchers developed the Points Food System for use with its Flex Plan.
 The system's primary objective is to maintain a healthy weight and to track weight loss or gain over time.
 It is designed to allow users to eat any food, tracking the number of points for each food consumed.

 Members try to keep to their points target for a given time within a given range, which is personalized based on the member's height, weight and other factors (such as gender).
-A weekly points allowance for is established to provide for special occasions and occasional overindulgences.
+A weekly points allowance is established to provide for special occasions and occasional overindulgences.